outdreamer/build-a-cure/docs/tasks/function_to_do.md

                 - so "'this statement cannot be proven true' is a true statement that is proven true once its proved"
                   - this embeds the reference to the original statement in a new context where it "is a true statement that is proven true once its proved"
               - the statement has a new state which is that 'its proven true', so its the new state that is false in the new embedded context ('cant be proven true' is false once 'its proven true' has occurred)
+        - the structure of this problem is incomplete - its not just a rule to prove (with a static related set of axiom rules used to prove it), but a system network structure that the rule exists in (as well as the axiom rules)

       - continuum hypothesis
         - when something is both true and false in a system using different rule subsets, there is usually a structure of incompleteness in info, such as: